nambuntu/reactive-programming-performance/README.md

 ![Vert.x summary](https://github.com/namnvhue/reactive-programming-performance/blob/master/result/images/vertx-performance-summary.jpg)

-* However, the result shows that Spring-boot actually performed much better than Vert.x in term of speed and stability.
+* However, the result surprisingly shows that Spring-boot performed much better than Vert.x in term of speed and stability.
 As defined in `user.properties` the for the request acceptance:
 `jmeter.reportgenerator.apdex_satisfied_threshold=100`
 `jmeter.reportgenerator.apdex_tolerated_threshold=500`

 Spring-boot simply out-performed Vert.x both in Apdex term (0.754 vs 0.066) and throughput (1429 vs 776 transactions/sec).

-I also created a [Symfony](https://symfony.com/) 4 microservices project to run with Apache 2 httpd server, but the test result totally failed so it can't be comparable.
+I also created a [Symfony](https://symfony.com/) 4 microservices project to run with Apache 2 httpd server, but the test result failed so it can't be comparable.

 * Detailed comparison
-For more detais, please have a look at the charts below or view the jmeter result:
+For more details, please have a look at the charts below or view the JMeter result:

 Toolkit | Result | Detail link
 -|-|-